23 Customer Segmentation Examples Your Business Needs

 Customer segmentation may serve different purposes and, as such, it can be applied in a different manner.

-In Email Marketing, for example, use customer segmentation on your existing mailing lists to recover users with specific characteristics, choosing from the following list, as seen on Moosend:
+For example, you can use customer segmentation on your existing mailing lists to recover users with specific characteristics, as seen on the Moosend platform.

 This way, you bring in data with dynamic segmentation.

 Start with a small selection of segments and track their performance over time.
-Add or remove segments along the way, depending on their performance.
+Gradually, add or remove segments along the way, depending on their performance.